gpeterson406/Greenwood_Book/_book/06-correlationAndSimpleLinearRegression.md

-of $n=16$ student volunteers at The Ohio State University drank a randomly assigned number of beers^[Some of the details of this study have been lost, so we will assume that the subjects were randomly assigned and that a beer means a can of beer and that the beer was of regular strength.
+of $n=16$ student volunteers at The Ohio State University drank a randomly assigned number of beers^[Some of the details of this study have been lost, so we will assume that the subjects were randomly assigned and that a beer means a regular sized can of beer and that the beer was of regular strength.
 We don't know if any of that is actually true.
-I have been asking the Dean of Students to repeat this study as an educational activity at MSU with no success yet.].
+It would be nice to repeat this study to know more details and possibly have a larger sample size but I doubt if our institutional review board would allow students to drink as much as 9 beers.].
 Thirty minutes later, a police officer measured their *BAC*.
 Your instincts, especially as well-educated college students with some chemistry knowledge, should inform you about the direction of this relationship -- that there is a ***positive